Of Course Or Of Course

 • Example 2 (uppercase): Of course, I'll be there to support you.

 The punctuation following "of course" remains consistent regardless of capitalization.
-A comma is generally used if it's followed by additional information within the same sentence, as demonstrated in Example 1.
-If it stands alone as a complete response, a period or other terminal punctuation would appropriately follow.
+Which means a comma is generally used if it's followed by additional information within the same sentence, as demonstrated in Example 1.
+If it stands alone as a complete response, a period or other terminal punctuation would appropriately follow It's one of those things that adds up..

 Analyzing the Contextual Nuances